TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

         }
     </style>
 </svg>
-In this example, `transform-origin:50% 50%;` is added.
+In this example `transform-origin:50% 50%;` is added.
 The origin point is set to the center so the diamond rotates from its center.

 ### Rotate